RC4ML/BenchBF3/README.md

 ## DPU Mode / NIC Mode

-**Due to DOCA driver limitation, DPA can only access Arm memory under DPU mode, and access host memory under NIC mode.
-So please change to correct mode before benchmark.** Here is a sample for change mode:
+**Due to DOCA driver limitation(DOCA 2.8.0), DPA can only invoke from Arm/access Arm memory under DPU mode, and invoke from host/access host memory under NIC mode.** So please change to the correct mode before benchmark.
+Here is a sample for change mode:

 ```bash
 # To NIC MODE